Quality and Outcomes Reports - Pulmonary and Sleep Medicine

 Why we measure it - The time to next appointment actually is the time to the third next available appointment for new patients, which is a more accurate measure of how long a patient needs to wait before seeing a specialist of his or her choice for the first time.
 One of our service standards is the ability to make appointments within a reasonable length of time.
 Urgent and emergency patients are seen immediately.

-What this means - The time to next appointment to see a pulmonary specialist has decreased over the last three quarters.
+What this means - The time to next appointment to see a pulmonary specialist has increased over the last two quarters.
+We will continue to find ways to schedule first-time patient appointments in a faster timeframe.

 About the data - These data reflect a measure that is an industry standard.
 These data show the number of days to schedule a new, nonurgent appointment.